6 of Your Top Children’s Ministry Volunteer Problems: Solved!

 One thing that can have a negative impact on commitment is boredom.
 If you’ve had teachers volunteering for a few years, they might start seeing the same content repeating—and that can make them bored.
 This leaves you with two choices: lose your volunteers, or find a new curriculum to make your teachers happy.
 But new curriculum means new training…bringing you back to square one on inconsistent teaching abilities.

-Avoid that by using a curriculum like DIG IN, which has fresh, new content every year!
+Avoid that by using a curriculum that has fresh, new content every year!
 With curriculum lines like this, you can use the same familiar curriculum in its easy-to-follow format, but offer fresh activities your teachers haven’t already taught.
-They’ll stick around, they’ll become more and more comfortable with teaching…and you won’t have to research new curriculum programs or recruit new volunteers.
+They’ll stick around, they’ll become more and more comfortable with teaching, and you won’t have to research new curriculum programs or recruit new volunteers.